-Brad Keywell, 42, is the co-founder and Managing Partner of Lightbank, a venture fund investing in disruptive technology businesses.
-He is a co-founder and Director of Groupon.
+Brad Keywell, is the co-founder and CEO of Uptake Technologies, a predictive analytics platform to solve high value opportunities across the country.
+He is co-founder of Lightbank, a venture fund investing in disruptive technology businesses.
+Keywell is a co-founder and Director of Groupon.
 He is a co-founder and Director of MediaBank, which provides integrated technology platforms and solutions to the advertising and media buying industry.
-He is a co-founder and Director of Echo Global Logistics (NASDAQ:ECHO), a technology-based enterprise transportation management firm.
+Keywell is a co-founder and Director of Echo Global Logistics (NASDAQ:ECHO), a technology-based enterprise transportation management firm.

 Keywell is an Adjunct Professor at the University of Chicago Booth School of Business where he teaches a course on entrepreneurship and building technology-based businesses.
 He is the Chairman of the Illinois Innovation Council, appointed by Illinois Governor Pat Quinn.
 He is on the Mayor’s Committee on Technology Infrastructure, and the Mayor’s Chicago-China Friendship Initiative, both positions appointed by Chicago Mayor Richard M. Daley.
 Keywell is the Founder and Chairman of Chicago Ideas Week, an annual event which hosts nearly 200 speakers at 80+ events with global media coverage, and is emerging as one of the major ideas and innovation conferences and platforms in the country.